rweigel/stats/notes.md

 **Tree Diagram**

-Use for visually justifying product rule and counting permutations (Devore p 66)
+Use for visually justifying the product rule and counting permutations (Devore p 66)

 **Tuple**